conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 ``libunwind`` to ``libllvm-unwind``.

-It became quite difficult to maintain from Clang 6 to 12 with the discovery of these issues and limitations.After a lot of discussions and advice from some of the LLVM maintainers we decided to limit Clang support to starting from version 10 because it is not necessary to apply as many modifications including the configuration file.
+It became quite difficult to maintain from Clang 6 to 12 with the discovery of these issues and limitations.
+After a lot of discussions and advice from some of the LLVM maintainers we decided to limit Clang support to starting from version 10 because it is not necessary to apply as many modifications including the configuration file.
 Also, in the Linux environment Clang is not the primary compiler so we believe its use is always tied to newer versions.